daysgobye/pragmatic_blog/src/content/blog/tupperware.md

 ---
 title: Pragmatic Tupperware
-excerpt: "                                    Ditch the mismatched Tupperware!
+excerpt: Ditch the mismatched Tupperware!
 Why deli containers are the ultimate food storage solution.
 They're cheap, stackable, and leak-proof.
 Plus, one lid fits all containers!
-Learn more about the magic of deli containers and upgrade your kitchen today.\r
+Learn more about the magic of deli containers and upgrade your kitchen today.

-  \                                "
-featured: on
-publishDate: Nov 3 2024
+publishDate: 'Nov 3 2024'
+isFeatured: true
+tags:
-tags: product
+  - product
-seo: "                                    {\r
+seo:

-  \  \"image\": {\r

-  \    \"src\": \"/tupperware3.jpg\",\r
+  image:
+    src: '/tupperware3.jpg'

-  \    \"alt\": \"A person standing at the window\"\r
+    alt: A person standing at the window

-  \  }\r

-  }\r

-  \                                "

 ---

 ![old tupperware on the left delicontainers on the right](/tupperware3.jpg)